centrifugal/documentation/server/configuration.md

 be set via configuration file, but command-line options will be more valuable when set than configuration file's options.
 See description of [viper](https://github.com/spf13/viper) – to see more details about configuration options priority.

-### project settings reload
+### channel settings reload

-Centrifugo can reload project settings and some other configuration options on the fly.
+Centrifugo can reload channel settings and some other configuration options on the fly.

 To reload you must send `HUP` signal to centrifugo process: